pyiron-workshop/NFDI-Matwerk-workshop-2023/README.md

-# From Electrons to Phase Diagrams
+# DPG Workflows tutorial 2023

-This repository contains the materials presented during the [workshop](http://potentials.rub.de/2022/index.php) organised from 8-10 June 2022.
-The documentation is available [here](http://pyiron.org/potentials-workshop-2022/intro.html).
+This repository contains the materials presented during the DPG workflows tutorial organised on 26 March 2023.

 ## Creating the environment